TRAVEL GUIDE TO LAKE CAUMASEE, FLIMS

-You should know that Graubünden is one of the most scenic places in Switzerland, and train riding in Graubünden is one of the highlights of a Switzerland trip, so I knew that it was time to discover more of Graubünden – and the trip to Flims was a great day trip.
+As you might know, I have extensively traveled within Switzerland, and it is my favorite travel destination.
+You should know that the state of Graubünden is one of the most scenic places in Switzerland.
+It has the incredible Valposchiavo and train riding in Graubünden is one of the highlights of a Switzerland trip.
+And also, a day trip to Flims is a must-see in Switzerland.

 I got to see the Rhine Gorge, the drop-dead amazing Caumasee (Lake Cauma), and the stunning Crestasee (Lake Cresta).
 And at the same time, I took a hike among some amazing scenery.
 Sounds great?